 Clematis are also generally divided between large-flowered clematis and small-flowered clematis.
 These flowers can be further divided into smaller groups, such as Armandii, evergreen, herbaceous, Montana, Nelly Moser, and Viticella clematis.

 Clematis flowers are extremely diverse, ranging from large open blooms to small bell or trumpet-shaped flowers.
 Many popular varieties of clematis also have wonderfully scented flowers though you’ll want to stay on top of common pests, bugs, and diseases.
 It’s also worth noting that all parts of the clematis plant are considered poisonous, so it’s prudent to wear protective gloves when overseeing any form of care with these plants.
+You can also transplant clematis in early spring if needed.

 Clematis Flower Meaning and Symbolism